 There are three primary methods for keeping your books:

-- With spreadsheet software like Excel or Google Sheets
+- Spreadsheet software like Excel or Google Sheets

-- With accounting software like QuickBooks Online or Wave Accounting
+- Accounting software (like QuickBooks Online or Wave Accounting)

-Accounting software can work well for small businesses, freelancers, or solopreneurs, but as your business grows, bookkeeping will start to take up more and more of your time.
+Using spreadsheet software is the cheapest accounting option (especially if you use a completely free software, like Google Sheets).
 Hiring an in-house bookkeeper, setting up an in-house accounting team, or outsourcing your bookkeeping and accounting to a virtual provider is the most expensive accounting option, but it frees you up to focus on the business side of things (not just the financial side).